Castro Alves: Life in Recife

 In May 1863, he gave an example of his precocity by publishing in Recife A Canção do Africano (in the first issue of the newspaper Primavera).
 Afrânio Peixoto said that in Recife, or perhaps before, he found his "vocation as an abolitionist" and concluded: "If 'there were no precursors', no one would be more precocious either": he was only sixteen years old.
 But in March he had taken the college entrance exam, failing in geometry: "he had always been interested in mathematics", in the words of Afrânio Peixoto, who, however, justified this failure with the fact that the Chambers closed at the time, thus making it impossible for him to receive the notice to carry out a conditional enrollment, as a listener.
 Not everything was lost from this period: the poems Pesadelo, Meu segredo and Cansaço were preserved, in addition to A Canção do Africano.

 The Portuguese actress Eugênia Infante da Câmara had come to Brazil in 1858, starting a tour of the country with the Companhia Dramática Furtado Coelho, traveling from south to north.
 She was not considered a pretty woman, but she was endowed with "an extraordinary grace, intelligent, educated, nimbly nervous and vibrant, full of seductions and singular whims".
 The poet was just over fifteen years old when he saw her for the first time, presenting the play "Dalila" at the São João Theatre in Salvador, and then he fell in love with her.
 He would see her again in Recife years later as the main actress of the company.
 Afrânio Peixoto suggested that the beginning of the passion that would have so much influence in his life possibly dates from this time.
 (Note: Múcio Teixeira says that the poet's love for the actress began in 1862, when the latter was fifteen; the information is contradicted by Xavier Marques, who informs that neither Alves nor Câmara were in Bahia that year; Afrânio Peixoto then fixes the year 1866 when they effectively relate.
-Archimimo Ornelas, however, reports as seen in the text of this article that since 1864 the family was already concerned with Alves' passion for the actress.)
+Archimimo Ornelas, however, reports as seen in the text of this article that since 1864 the family was already concerned with Alves's passion for the actress.)

 On 9 February 1864, his brother José Antônio, who had gone mad months before, committed suicide.
-(Note: Ornelas, however, points to another year: "Since the tragic disappearance of José Antônio, — he was our poet's older brother and had died insane at the age of 19, on 9 February 1865...")
+(Note: Ornelas, however, points to another year: "Since the tragic disappearance of José Antônio,—he was our poet's older brother and had died insane at the age of 19, on 9 February 1865...")
 Faced with so many adversities, and due to lung problems, Castro Alves returned to Bahia.
 Thus he had several absences from college, whose enrollment he had finally managed to get, and failed his first year; suffering from tuberculosis would give him the verses entitled Mocidade e Morte (whose original title would be O Tísico), where he wrote:

-"I feel in me the bubbling of the genius / I see beyond a radiant future" but "I have now for future — the earth / For glory — nothing, for love — the grave..."
+"I feel in me the bubbling of the genius / I see beyond a radiant future" but "I have now for future—the earth / For glory—nothing, for love—the grave..."